ando-lab/miffi/README.md

 ## Usage

 The following sections outline basic usage of the miffi package.
-To see all available options for different commands, refer to `--help`.
+To see all available arguments for different commands, refer to `--help`.

 ### Download miffi models